-However, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum) on a rolling programme.
-Pedestrians and other NMUs will be accommodated within TM arrangements (if required), the proximity of road space suggests that NMUs will have a degree of tolerance to noise and disturbance, and works will be undertaken at night when it is likely that footfall will be low.
+However, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum).
+Pedestrians and NMUs will also not be impacted.
 In addition, the proximity of road space suggests that residents will have a degree of tolerance to noise and disturbance.